jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 - `make distclean && make clean` to remove old build artifacts
 - `make CMAKE_BUILD_TYPE=RelWithDebInfo && make CMAKE_EXTRA_FLAGS="-DCMAKE_INSTALL_PREFIX=~/neovim" install` to build and install in my local dir

+## Treesitter

+- Use `:InspectTree` to inspect the treesitter tree
+- `:EditQuery` for the little repl thing
+- Use `(#set! injection.language "some language")` to mark a selection as a specific injected language
+- How do I use treesitter to navigate around?
+For example, I want to select a whole variable, including it's object. `var foo = { bar: 1 }` - how to select this even if it's on multiple lines?
+See https://github.com/nvim-treesitter/nvim-treesitter-textobjects for more docs and info.